Greetings, Hobby Pigs*,

 - Have a good reference, a sketch or a photo.
 Do the free hand on a clean palette multiple times to build the confidence.

 - Practice simple large images on a palette first, gradually getting smaller as you build your fine motor skills and get a sense of it.
 Break your image down into basic geometric shapes.
-Draw (or stencil) these onto model in fine grey lead pencil.
-Water down some black and use a sharp tipped brush to go over the pencilled lines.
+Draw (or stencil) these onto the model in fine grey lead pencil.
+Water down some black and use a sharp tipped brush to go over the penciled lines.
 Fill in the shapes with the desired colour(s), leaving a thin edge of the black for definition.
 Highlight each colour as if the image had natural edges.
 Any visible pencil marks can be removed gently with an eraser or covered over with a Shade/Wash.